How to Merge PDFs Without Uploading Your Files: A user-focused Guide

 client-package-2026.pdfis better thanmerged-document.pdf.

 If the merged file is too large for email, compress it locally with PDF Compressor.
-The compressor also runs in your browser, so your files still never leave your device.
+The compressor also runs in your browser, so your files stay local.

 When to compress or split